tulefat/Memory-Flash-Cards-game/# Memory Flash Cards game.md

 ***

 ### ***Description***
 #### This is a memory card matching game played on a 3x3 grid.
 Players click a card to flip it, then select a second card to reveal its image.
 If the images do not match, both cards flip back.
 If they match, the cards remain face-up, the player earns a point, and the game continues until all pairs are matched.
 The objective is to achieve a score of 4.
-However, if the player makes two mistakes, the game ends in a loss.
+However, if the player makes five mistakes, the game ends in a loss.

 ***